Multiplayer video game: Asynchronous multiplayer

-Asynchronous multiplayer is a form of multiplayer gameplay where players do not have to be playing at the same time.
+Asynchronous multiplayer is a form of multiplayer gameplay where players are not necessarily playing at the same time.
 This form of multiplayer game has its origins in play-by-mail games, where players would send their moves through postal mail to a game master, who then would compile and send out results for the next turn.
 Play-by-mail games transitioned to electronic form as play-by-email games.
 Similar games were developed for bulletin board systems, such as Trade Wars, where the turn structure may not be as rigorous and allow players to take actions at any time in a persistence space alongside all other players, a concept known as sporadic play.

 These types of asynchronous multiplayer games waned with the widespread availability of the Internet which allowed players to play against each other simultaneously, but remains an option in many strategy-related games, such as the Civilization series.
 Coordination of turns are subsequently managed by one computer or a centralized server.
 Further, many mobile games are based on sporadic play and use social interactions with other players, lacking direct player versus player game modes but allowing players to influence other players' games, coordinated through central game servers, another facet of asynchronous play.